A manufacturer has recalled a home elevator system due to the risk of small children becoming entrapped and injured or killed.

 People with the affected elevators in their homes are instructed to keep unsupervised children away from the elevator, and to contact Residential Elevators for information about installing space guards to prevent the hazard risk.

-Questions about a Residential Elevators Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Residential Elevators Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.